beyondhack/github_analytics/README.md

 ## 🔑 GitHub Authentication Setup

 Without authentication, you're limited to **60 API requests per hour**.
-With authentication, you get **5,000 requests per hour** and can fetch unlimited followers/following.
+With GitHub OAuth login, users get **5,000 requests per hour** and can fetch unlimited followers/following.

-### Option 1: GitHub OAuth (Recommended - Easiest for Users)
+### GitHub OAuth Setup

 This allows users to login with their GitHub account directly in the app.
-Each user gets their own rate limit.
+Each user gets their own rate limit and personalized experience.

 #### Setup Steps: